LM-Ince/lab-website-ince/_members/Louise.md

 In 2015, I joined the [Scheiermann lab](https://www.scheiermannlab.de/) as a post-doc, where I studied the influence of biological rhythms upon adaptive immune function, including time-of-day variation in dendritic cell trafficking and response to vaccination.
 Simply changing the time at which immunotherapies (e.g., cancer therapies, vaccines, and anti-inflammatory drugs) are given can increase their efficacy.

-I am now a Research Associate in the [Fonken lab](https://www.fonkenlab.com/), using my expertise in rhythmic immunology to investigate how changes in neuroimmune rhythms contribute to cognitive decline in aging and dementia.
+I am now a Research Scientist in the [Fonken lab](https://www.fonkenlab.com/), using my expertise in rhythmic immunology to investigate how changes in neuroimmune rhythms contribute to cognitive decline in aging and dementia.
 I look forward to establishing my own lab studying rhythms at CNS-immune interfaces and immune feedback to the circadian system.